spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/managing-pipelines/index.md

 ---
-layout: single
 title: "Managing Pipelines"
-sidebar:
-  nav: guides
+linkTitle: "Managing Pipelines"
+weight:
+description:
 ---

 Pipelines are the essential tool in Spinnaker for controlling how to deploy your application.
 A pipeline is composed of a series of stages that can be combined